-- To support the comprehensive restoration of Shoreham Fort. - To enhance connections between Shoreham town centre, Shoreham Beach and the Fort through environmental and landscaping improvements. - To upgrade the public realm environment of Kingston Beach.
+- To support the comprehensive restoration conservation of Shoreham Fort. - To enhance connections between Shoreham town centre, Shoreham Beach and the Shoreham Fort through environmental and landscaping improvements. - To support the redevelopment of Shoreham Rowing Club and enhance upgrade the public realm environment of Kingston Beach.